 We just make separate batches of seasoned meat, one without the irritating spices, and one batch with them.

 Tacos or nachos, while simple to prepare, can be a culinary landmine for the gluten-free diet and especially for the elimination diet.

-Not eating corn or wheat?
-How to hold the toppings?
+- Not eating corn or wheat?
+Out they go.

 OK, OK, we are not focusing on what we CAN’T have.

-Cumin, coriander and mustard do a pretty good job of covering for the absence of the spicy stuff in option #2.
+Cumin, coriander and mustard do a pretty good job of providing flavor and aroma in seasoning #2.
 Of course, a real aficionado won’t be fooled, but this tastes darned good!
 And for nachos, so much depends on the flavor of the chips and of the salsa.

 The first recipe will have a more familiar taste than the second.
 It has chili powder and cayenne and gives the typical red color to taco meat, but omits the wheat flour and maltodextrin that packaged taco seasonings contain.
 Make it as spicy as you like!

-With either of these, you simply stir the seasoning blend (#2 shown in photo) into the meat (or meat alternative) once it is cooked.
+With either seasoning mix, you simply stir the the amount you want (#2 shown in photo) into the meat (or meat alternative) once it is cooked.
 Then it’s ready to arrange on your nachos!

 2 Gluten-Free Taco Seasoning Recipes